camieac/utilcpp-math/README.md

 The purpose of this library is to provide more advanced mathematical constructs, for any application.

 ## Code Example
-A full example, making use of the full `utilc-math` API is available in [example](https://github.com/camieac/utilc-math/blob/master/example/utilc-math-example.c).
+A full example, making use of the full `utilcpp-math` API is available in [example](https://github.com/camieac/utilcpp-math/blob/master/example/utilcpp-math-example.c).
 A 3-dimentional vector example is given below:
 ```
-#include <utilc-math.h>
+#include <utilcpp-math.h>
 #include <iostream>
 using namespace std;